AnotherKamila/kamila.is/learning/_posts/2019-01-17-debugging-pf-rules.md

 tags: [freebsd, networking, configuration]
 ---

 PF, the firewall available in OpenBSD (which is where PF was developed) and FreeBSD (which is what I use), is much easier to configure than other alternatives.
 Still, firewalls are difficult and it's nearly impossible to get it right on the first try.
-The good thing is that PF makes it very easy to debug things.
+The good thing is that PF makes it easier to debug things.
 Here is a quick reference for that.

-# Check the syntax
+# 1. Check the syntax

 `service pf reload` will print syntax errors, if any.

 If you just want to check the syntax of your config file without actually loading it, you can use `service pf check`.

-# Show the firewall's state
+# 2. Show the firewall's state

 The "you could have guessed it" way (because guessing works on FreeBSD): `service pf status` :-)

 To see all sorts of other details about PF's state, you can use the `pfctl(8)` utility.
 As usual in FreeBSD, `man pfctl` is very useful.
 For quick reference, these are the things I use most often:

-* `pfctl -s rules` (show rules; can be shortened to `pfctl -sr`): shows how it has interpreted the filtering rules in your config file, including substitutions and defaults
+* `pfctl -s rules` (show rules; can be shortened to `pfctl -sr`): shows how it has interpreted the filtering rules in your config file, including substitutions and defaults.
+If you are seeing "weird" behaviour, check this first.
-* `pfctl -s nat` (or `pfctl -sn`): shows the NAT rules
+* `pfctl -s nat` (or `pfctl -sn`): Shows the NAT rules.
-* `pfctl -s all` (or `pfctl -sa`): shows all the things
+* `pfctl -s all` (or `pfctl -sa`): Shows all the things.

+Do not skip checking these, as often the problem is "you think something and PF thinks something else".

-# pflog: See what is happening with the packets
+# 3. pflog: See what is happening with the packets

 When it comes to firewalls, `pflog` is just the best thing ever.
 Seriously.